vallis/synthlisa/README.txt

 > noiseX = getobsc(16384,0.1,originalTDI.X)

-Now "noiseX" is a Numeric array of length 16384, which can be written to disk as an ASCII file,
+Now "noiseX" is a numpy array of length 16384, which can be written to disk as an ASCII file,

 > writearray('myXnoise.txt',noiseX)